ruihildt/roller-derby-board/README.md

 - HTML Canvas
 - MediaRecorder API for audio capture
+- Svelte + Flowbite for the UI

 ### About the LLM usage

 I have written very few lines of code in this project, on purpose.
-It was a trial to see how far I could come by prompt engineering with LLMs.
+It is a trial to see how far I can come by prompt engineering with LLMs.

 While I'm an ok frontend developer, without LLM help, I would have probably never been able to get this far.
 I suck at geometry and had no previous experience in HTML canvas, animating game state or browser recording.
-I can't evern double check if everything is correct `¯\_(ツ)\_/¯`.
+I can't even double check if everything is correct `¯\_(ツ)\_/¯`.

 If you have any suggestions on how to improve the code, I would love to hear them.